Tom Fletcher: Children's books

 Fletcher released The Christmasaurus and the Winter Witch in October 2019, a sequel to his first solo novel The Christmasaurus.
 In November 2020, a series of Fletcher's books appeared in McDonald's Happy Meals as activity packs, including stickers.
+In 2020, he also released 'The Danger Gang' a debut novel bestseller, also releasing an audiobook read by Harry Potter star, Tom Felton.
+The book is about a boy named Franky who moves house.

 Other work

 In 2008, Fletcher contributed to the short story anthology Wow!
 366. Fletcher and the other members of McFly released their memoir Unsaid Things...
 Our Story in the autumn of 2012.

 In June 2011, Fletcher appeared on the ITV game show The Cube and became the third person to win £100,000.
 He gave the money to Comic Relief and BIRT.
 Later that year, he appeared as a gorilla for bandmate Dougie Poynter to ask five questions for the celebrity chest on episode 11 of I'm a Celebrity...
 Get Me Out of Here!.
 He was also there to greet Poynter on the red carpet after he had won the series.
 In 2013, he took part in All Star Family Fortunes and All Star Mr and Mrs. All four members of McFly played Celebrity Deal or No Deal for charity in 2012 as well.
 In November 2013, he appeared on Never Mind the Buzzcocks with Emma Willis.
 Fletcher has been a guest on Celebrity Juice a total of three times.
 In 2016, he was a judge on ITV's Lorraine's competition to find a new children's author.

-Fletcher has a strong YouTube audience with just over 633,000 subscribers.
+Fletcher has a strong YouTube audience with slightly more than 633,000 subscribers.
 He was a frequent vlogger, filming his daily life and his life while he was on tour with McFly.
+He stopped regularly vlogging after the birth of his third child Max.

-Between September and November 2021 Fletcher was a contestant on the nineteenth series of Strictly Come Dancing, partnered with professional dancer Amy Dowden.
-On 26 September it was announced that both had contracted COVID-19 and would not appear in the next episode.
+Between September and November 2021 Fletcher was a contestant on the nineteenth series of Strictly Come Dancing partnered with professional dancer Amy Dowden.
 On 21 November they were the eighth couple to be eliminated from the contest, after a dance-off against Rhys Stephenson and Nancy Xu.
+Since 2024, Fletcher has been featured as a coach on The Voice UK alongside Danny Jones in a duo chair.

+On 12 December 2023, it was announced that Fletcher will write the music and lyrics for Paddington: The Musical based on the Paddington Bear stories by Michael Bond and the film series.
+The musical is currently running at the Savoy Theatre and opened on November 1st 2025.